lancewood1/cloud-native-course-errata/README.md

 - Can a route exist without an application associated with it?
   (Take a look "cf create-route" command)
 - How can I delete all orphaned routes?
+  (See if there is "cf" command for this.)

 ### Spring Boot